 - Just be sure to follow the stages correctly

-Our next report covers Big Bud, which was specifically formulated for cannabis grows by Advanced Nutrients.
-Made to work well with coco coir and other hydroponic mediums, we give this one a 5 out of 5 stars for sure.
+It’s made to work well with coco coir and other hydroponic mediums, so we definitely give this one a 5 out of 5 stars for sure!

 - Offers a great hydroponic option